Daniel J. Hulme: Conscium

 Conscium was founded in 2024 in London by a team including Hulme, Ed Charvet, Calum Chace, Ted Lappas, and Panagiotis Repoussis.
 Conscium has recruited some of the world’s leading neuroscientists and computer scientists to its advisory board, including Anil Seth, Mark Solms, Karl J. Friston, Anthony Finkelstein, Benjamin Rosman, David Wood, Jonathan Shock, Megan Peters, Moran Cerf, Nicholas Humphrey, Nicky Clayton, Nikola Kasabov, Steve Furber, and Suzanne Livingston.
 Supported by these world-leading experts, Conscium is creating a neuromorphic computing lab to research and validate the capacity of machines to acquire consciousness, making them safer for humanity.

 Conscium has published an open letter warning of the risks of AI suffering if care is not taken to mitigate against that possibility when and if AI becomes conscious.
 Signatories of the letter included Stephen Fry, Karl Friston and Anthony Finkelstein.

 The Partnership for Research Into Sentient Machines (PRISM)

 Hulme is one of the founding partners of PRISM - The Partnership for Research Into Sentient Machines, a non-profit set up to help prepare society for a future with conscious, or seemingly conscious, artificial intelligence.

 Academia

-Hulme's master's degree topic was on simulating artificial life with Artificial Neural Networks.
+Hulme's master's degree topic was on simulating artificial life, where he used Evolutionary algorithm's to generate emergent intelligence in AI agent's with Artificial Neural Network brains.
 His PhD spanned modelling bumblebee brains and mathematical optimization.
 Hulme maintained his connection with UCL after completing his doctorate, staying on in various teaching positions.
 From 2014 to Oct 2019 he was the Director of UCL's Business analytics MSc, which dealt with the application of AI to government, social, and business problems.
-As of 2020, Hulme is UCL's (University College London) Entrepreneur In Residence.
+As of 2020, Hulme is UCL's (University College London) Entrepreneur-in-Residence, and on the Impact Advisory Boards of University of St Andrews and University of Sussex.
 He is also a faculty member and lecturer at Singularity University, and a visiting lecturer at London School of Economics's Marshall Institute.